Severson-Group/AMDC-Hardware/docs/PowerDistribution.md

 ### Power Stack Power

 Each power stack DB15 connector includes two power rails: low voltage and high voltage.
 The low voltage can either be 3.3V or 5V and is set by a PCB jumper.
-This low voltage rail can be used as a power supply on the power stack, and is the expected I/O voltage level for status signals.
+This low voltage rail can be used as a power supply on the power stack and is the expected I/O voltage level for status signals.
 Note that the power stack current draw from this low voltage rail should be reasonable, as it comes from AMDC general power rails (see table above).

 The high voltage power rail is fed directly from a screw terminal input on AMDC (`VIN_PS` / `GND_IN_PS`).
 These signals are only routed to the power stack connectors.
 Therefore, the user can supply whatever voltage their power stack needs (e.g. 24V or 12V).
 The user must not draw more than 2A combined for all power stacks from this high voltage power supply.
 If the user's power stack needs more current from the high-voltage rail, they must use their own power supply and reference the AMDC common (`GND`) to their power stack common.

 ### Analog Power

 Each analog input RJ45 connector interfaces to two differential input signals and provides +/- 15V power and the AMDC common (`GND`).
 Users can use this power supply to power their external sensors, but cannot consume too much power.
-See table above for maxiumum ratings.
+See table above for maximum ratings.

 ### Encoder Power

 Each encoder interface DB9 connector provides a power rail for the external encoder.
-The voltage is 5V, but can be disabled by removing the encoder power jumper on AMDC.
+The voltage is 5V but can be disabled by removing the encoder power jumper on AMDC.
 The above table provides max power draw for the AMD 5V generic rail.

 ### isoSPI Power

 Each isoSPI interface DB15 connector provides two power rails: 5V and `VIN` (the main input to AMDC, nominally 24V).
-The external isoSPI boards can consume either rail, but must limit current draw to values denoted in above table.
+The external isoSPI boards can consume either rail but must limit current draw to values denoted in above table.